jonshiach/graphics-labs/_sources/pages/C_Glossary.md

     A vector pointing along a surface.

 {term}`Bitangent vector`
-    A vector pointing along a surface that is orthogonal to the tangent vector`
+    A vector pointing along a surface that is orthogonal to the tangent vector.

 {term}`Normal vector`
     A vector pointing perpendicularly away from a surface.